radish-es/opensourcelaw/content/courses/Property/admin/syllabus.md

 ### Contact Details

-Please contact me by e-mail ([jamie.baxter@dal.ca](mailto:jamie.baxter@dal.ca)) about all inquiries related to the course.
-My office is Weldon Room 326.
+Please contact me by e-mail ([jamie.baxter@dal.ca](mailto:jamie.baxter@dal.ca)) about all matters related to the course.
+My office is Weldon 326.

 ### Administration

-Information on all course requirements, procedures and schedules is contained in this [Course Syllabus](../syllabus) and the [Course Schedule](../schedule).
-Both of these documents are available in the [Administration](../) section of the course website.
+Information about course requirements and procedures can be found in this syllabus and the [Course Schedule](../schedule).
+Both of these documents are available in the "[About](../)" section of the course website.

 The [Course Schedule](../schedule) may be amended during the year as needed.
-Please refer to the online versions of these documents (rather than print-outs or local copies) for the most up-to-date information.
+Please refer to the online versions of this document (rather than print-outs or local copies) for the most up-to-date information.

 ### Class Meeting Schedule

-Please see the online [Course Schedule](../schedule) for details about class meeting dates and times.
+Please see the [Course Schedule](../schedule) for details about class meetings.
 Our weekly meeting schedule is Mondays and Wednesdays from 10:05AM - 11:25AM.

 ### Class Meeting Format

-In person meetings (Mondays and Wednesdays) will take place in Weldon 207.
+In person meetings on Mondays and Wednesdays will take place in Weldon 207.

-We will aim to hold all of our class meetings in a *hybrid* or *blended* format.
+We will aim to hold all of our class meetings in a *hybrid* (or *blended*) format.
 This means that, when meeting in person, I plan to live stream that meeting via Zoom.
-Students attending via zoom are encouraged to participate actively in the meeting via the chat function.
-From time to time, we may conduct a meeting entirely online.
+Students attending remotely are encouraged to participate in the meeting via the chat function.
+From time to time, we may conduct a meeting entirely online when circumstances require.

 Meetings will be recorded and available by request for those unable to attend a scheduled session in person or online (student recordings are not permitted--please see below).